Task scopes for AnyIO

 A scope’s main code typically looks like this:

-- await no_more_dependents() (subordinate task) or wait for SIGTERM (daemon main task) or terminate (main task’s job is done)
+call await scope.no_more_dependents() (subordinate task) or wait for SIGTERM (daemon main task) or terminate (main task’s job is done)

-If no_more_dependents is not used, the scope will be cancelled.
+If no_more_dependents is not used, your code will be cancelled instead.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.